The intestinal nematode (roundworm) Enterobius vermicularis.

 Egg transmission occurs by the fecal–oral route, either directly or indirectly via contaminated hands or objects such as clothes, toys, and bedding.

 Incubation period is usually 1–2 months, but successive reinfections may be needed before symptoms appear.
-The most common symptom is an itchy anal region, which can disturb sleep.
+The most common symptom is an itchy anal region, which can disturb sleep; irritability and secondary infection of irritated skin can also occur.
 Adult worms can migrate from the anal area to other sites, including the vulva, vagina, and urethra.
-Secondary bacterial infection can occur from skin irritation.
+Appendicitis and enuresis have also been reported as possible associated conditions.

 The first option is to look for adult worms near the anus 2–3 hours after the infected person is asleep.
 The second option is microscopic identification of worm eggs collected by touching transparent tape to the anal area when the person first awakens in the morning.
 This method should be conducted on 3 consecutive mornings and before washing.
 The third option is microscopic examination of samples taken from under fingernails; samples should be taken before handwashing.
 Examining stool samples is not recommended because pinworm eggs are sparse.

 Hand hygiene is the most effective method of prevention.
 Bed linen and underclothing of infected children should be changed first thing in the morning.
-They should not be shaken (to avoid contaminating the environment), and should be laundered promptly in hot water and followed by a hot dryer to kill any eggs that may be there.
+They should not be shaken (to avoid contaminating the environment), and should be laundered promptly in hot water and dried in a hot dryer to kill any eggs that may be there.

 American Academy of Pediatrics.
 Pinworm infection (Enterobius vermicularis).
 In: Kimberlin DW, editor.
 Red Book: 2015 Report of the Committee on Infectious Diseases.
 30h ed.
 Elk Grove Village, IL: American Academy of Pediatrics; 2015. pp. 621–2.